miage-lille/troll-of-fame/README.md

 - Did you notice the property test takes a `Elf.t` as input?
 That's where PBT shines!
 The library will run this test 1000 times, and each time will pass a random Elf to it.
 We no longer care about building input data!

+- High Elves are the worst !
+Trolls hate them so killing them double the hit score.

-- An exemple: since killing a High Elf double the score, any High Elf value must be an even number.
+Here we can extract a property of our application: since killing a High Elf double the score, any High Elf value must be an even number.

 ```OCaml
 ...